 Mucus Solution Preparation

-To prepare a 400 milligram per /milliliter mucus solution, add 0.6 milliliters of deionized water to 1.4 milliliters of gill raker mucus [1].
+Prepare a mucus solution of approximately 100 milligram per millitier by adding appropriate volume of deionized water to 1.4 milliliters of gill raker mucus [1].

 WIDE: Talent adding water to mucus

-Place the vial of mucus solution onto a shaker [1] until the solution is adequately homogenized and any mucus particulate agglomeration is mitigated [2].
+Place the vial of mucus solution onto a shaker [1] until the solution is adequately homogenized [2] and any mucus particulate agglomeration is mitigated [3-TXT].

 Talent turning on shaker/vial shaking

-Shot of homogenized solution
+Shot of homogenized solution.

+SCREENSHOT: Supplementary_Figure1.tiff (Provided in the Manuscript by the Authors) TEXT: The protocol steps can be used for the 100 mL/mg, 200 mL/mg and 300 mL/mg gill raker mucus solutions.
+100 mL/mg gill raker mucus solution is used in this demonstration

 Rheometer Instrument Calibration and Preparation